 Sustainability implies living well within the ecological limits of a finite planet.
-The engineers nowadays need to find holistic and effective solutions to protect our fragile planet and meet the needs of a growing human population.
-The Energy and Environmental Engineering (EEEN) programme at CUHK provides its students with a comprehensive exposure to understand the complexities and interrelationships of energy and the environment.
+Nowadays, engineers need to find holistic and effective solutions to protect our fragile planet and meet the needs of a growing human population.
+The Energy and Environmental Engineering (EEEN) programme at CUHK provides comprehensive exposure to its students to understand the complexities and interrelationships of energy and the environment.

-EEEN is designed for engineering-minded students with aspiration to help make the world greener and sustainable for future generations.
-The programme leverages on CUHK’s broad academic coverage as a comprehensive research university, and the support of the University’s affiliated entities, including the Institute of Environment, Energy and Sustainability (IEES) and the Institute of Future Cities.
+EEEN is designed for engineering-minded students who aspire to help make the world greener and sustainable for future generations.
+The programme leverages CUHK’s broad academic coverage as a comprehensive research university and the support of the University’s affiliated entities, including the Institute of Environment, Energy and Sustainability (IEES) and the Institute of Future Cities.

 ‘Our curriculum is a product of academic collaborations between relevant disciplines in the Faculties of Engineering, Social Science, and Science.
-Students are trained in a set of courses ranging from energy principles, environmental studies, urban pollutions, to smart building design and control, as well as energy assessment and management,’ said Prof. Xu Dongyan, Director of EEEN.
+Students are trained in courses ranging from energy principles, environmental studies, and urban pollution to smart building design and control and energy assessment and management,’ said Prof. Xu Dongyan, Director of EEEN.

-The programme puts forward an interdisciplinary perspective for learning and understanding the relations and trade-offs between energy and environment, and the ensuing engineering challenges in attaining viable solutions.
-Students will acquire fundamental knowledge and problem-solving skills in energy principles, technologies, and systems.
-They also have the option of electing special courses of their interest, leading to the stream designation of:
+The programme provides an interdisciplinary perspective on learning and understanding the relations and trade-offs between energy and the environment and the ensuing engineering challenges in attaining viable solutions.
+Students acquire fundamental knowledge and problem-solving skills in energy principles, technologies, and systems.
+They also have the option of electing special courses to meet their interests, leading to the stream designations of

-Winnie is impressed by the learning atmosphere of the EEEN community.
-‘My classmates are very hardworking and love to contribute creative ideas in group discussions.
-Besides, the faculty always encourage us to think outside the box to address the pressing environmental issues.’
-EEEN students have been active in the faculty-initiated research projects since their second year; these projects often bring them opportunities to collaborate with overseas universities and exchange experiences.
-Professor Xu added, ‘Our faculty members have strong track records and potential in the latest energy and environmental-related research.
-Their teaching and project supervision will greatly benefit our students.’
+EEEN students are active in faculty-initiated research projects beginning in their second year.
+These projects often bring them opportunities to collaborate with overseas universities and exchange experiences.
+Professor Xu added, ‘Our faculty members have strong track records and potential in the latest energy- and environmental-related research.
+Their teaching and project supervision greatly benefit our students.’

-Both classroom teaching and experiential learning are emphasized in EEEN.
-Since the programme’s inception in 2012, its students have been encouraged to participate in the five-week summer industrial training.
-Professor Xu said, ‘Our students have been engaging in either summer internship or work–study programme.
-We also motivate them to take part in regional and international competitions by offering financial support.
-In 2016, our students collaborated with other engineering students to design a solar car “THE CUE” and won Renewable Energy Capture & Conversion Efficiency Award.’
-EEEN will continue to seek such opportunities in collaboration with University entities like CUHK T Stone Robotics Institute and IEES.
+Both classroom teaching and experiential learning are emphasised in EEEN.
+Since the programme’s inception in 2012, students have been encouraged to participate in the five-week summer industrial training.
+Professor Xu said, ‘Our students have engaged in either summer internships or the work–study programme.
+We also motivate them to participate in regional and international competitions by offering financial support.
+In 2016, our students collaborated with other engineering students to design a solar car, “THE CUE”, and won the Renewable Energy Capture & Conversion Efficiency Award.’
+EEEN will continue to seek such opportunities in collaboration with University entities such as the CUHK T Stone Robotics Institute and IEES.

-EEEN values faculty-student interaction.
-The programme assigns mentors to all undergraduate students to advise them on their studies and problems they may encounter.
+Gordon Ho is also impressed by the learning atmosphere of the EEEN community.
+‘With a moderate class size, we have better communication with teachers and therefore have developed harmonious teacher–student relationships.’
+EEEN values faculty¬–student interaction.
+The programme assigns mentors to all undergraduate students to advise them on their studies and the problems they may encounter.
 The programme has spared no effort in addressing and resolving the issues raised by students in the Staff–Student Consultative Committee.
-Student representatives are also invited to join EEEN’s departmental meetings and discuss on non-confidential matters.
+Student representatives are also invited to join EEEN’s departmental meetings and discuss non-confidential matters.

-After the four-year undergraduate training, EEEN students will become well-versed in the current and emerging areas of energy systems, environmental monitoring and control, sensor instrumentation, and smart and green building technologies.
-Professor Xu said, ‘We envision our graduates will land jobs in the Government, utility companies, energy-related firms, green technology start-ups, government agencies, and the building design and service sector.
-They can also pursue postgraduate studies in their specialized areas of interest in Hong Kong or overseas.’
+After four years of undergraduate training, EEEN students are well-versed in the current and emerging areas of energy systems, environmental monitoring and control, sensor instrumentation, and smart and green building technologies.
+Professor Xu said, ‘We envision that our graduates will land jobs in the government, utility companies, energy-related firms, green technology startups, government agencies, and the building design and service sector.
+They can also pursue postgraduate studies in their specialised areas of interest in Hong Kong or overseas.’

-Sustainability is a powerful, yet abstract, concept.
-Engineers need to examine the details of the natural resource and environmental challenges while designing for sustainability.
-Winnie’s dream is to design green buildings for a more liveable urban environment.
-‘I’ll apply the knowledge acquired in the green building technology stream, where I learnt, for example, that natural ventilation and lighting can reduce energy consumption for air-conditioning, ventilation and lighting in buildings.’
-Steven K. Robert, author of Computing Across America, said, ‘Art without engineering is dreaming.
+Sustainability is a powerful yet abstract concept.
+Engineers need to examine the details of natural resources and environmental challenges while designing for sustainability.
+Gordon’s dream is to design green buildings for a more liveable urban environment.
+‘I’ll apply the knowledge acquired in the green building technology stream, where I learnt, for example, that natural ventilation and lighting can reduce energy consumption for air-conditioning, ventilation, and lighting in buildings.’
+Steven K. Robert, the author of Computing Across America, said, ‘Art without engineering is dreaming.
 Engineering without art is calculating.’
 At EEEN, one neither dreams nor calculates.

 Published: Summer 2017